HCC Faculty

 Dr. Jaime Ruiz

-The Ruiz Human-Computer Interaction Lab at the University of Florida focuses on tackling problems in the field of human-computer interaction.
-The lab’s current research focuses on developing new Natural User Interfaces (NUI) that support non-verbal communication in novel ways and developing new gestural interactions for virtual reality and augmented reality.
-For more info: https://ruizlab.org
+Dr. Jaime Ruiz is the Director of the Ruiz Human-Computer Interaction Lab at the University of Florida.
+His research focuses on advancing the field of human-computer interaction through the design and development of innovative Natural User Interfaces that support non-verbal communication in new and meaningful ways.
+The lab explores novel gestural interactions for virtual reality and augmented reality, aiming to create more intuitive and immersive experiences between people and technology.